lmtoan/dt512-uw/data-512-final-project/docs/project_plan.md

 The rights to use the data for public research are mentioned in the umbrella [Terms of Use](https://opendata.cityofnewyork.us/overview/#termsofuse) and quoted below.
 There are no disclaimers or copyright exceptions to these datasets.

 > By accessing datasets and feeds available through NYC Open Data, the user agrees to all of the [Terms of Use](http://www1.nyc.gov/home/terms-of-use.page) of NYC.gov as well as the [Privacy Policy](http://www1.nyc.gov/home/privacy-policy.page)  for NYC.gov.
 The user also agrees to any additional terms of use defined by the agencies, bureaus, and offices providing data.
 Public data sets made available on NYC Open Data are provided for informational  purposes.
 The City does not warranty the completeness, accuracy,  content, or fitness for any particular purpose or use of any public data  set made available on NYC Open Data, nor are any such warranties to be implied or inferred with respect to the public data sets furnished  therein.
 >
 > The City is not liable for any deficiencies in the completeness,  accuracy, content, or fitness for any particular purpose or use of any  public data set, or application utilizing such data set, provided by any third party.
 >
 > Submitting City Agencies are the authoritative source of data  available on NYC Open Data.
 These entities are responsible for data  quality and retain version control of data sets and feeds accessed on the Site.
 Data may be updated, corrected, or refreshed at any time.

 ### Limitations & Biases

 As stated in the dataset headers, the NYPD shooting incident data "is manually extracted every quarter and reviewed by the Office of Management Analysis and Planning before being posted on the NYPD website".
 Such scrutiny might result in excessive filtering of shooting incidents or metadata related to such incidents.
-Since the dataset
+(Exclusion of non-injured shootings does not appropriately cover the extent of police state)

+> Only valid shooting incidents resulting in an injured victim are included in this release.
+Shooting incidents not resulting in an injured victim are classified according to the appropriate offense according to NYS Penal Law.

-There is no description of data de-identification
+There is no description of data de-identification process to protect individuals' privacies.
+Below is a one-line instruction quoted from the data footnote.

+> Any attempt to match the approximate location of the incident to an exact address or link to other datasets is not recommended.

 The authoring agencies state that the "data can be used by the public to explore the nature of shooting/criminal activity".
+Such description explicitly links police shootings with criminal activities.
+Because of such implicit biases, the datasets might not account for wrongful police shootings and other verbal and physical threats against minorities and communities at harm.

 ### Schema